 Head back to the Partal Gardens where the ruins of the Partal Palace once stood.
 This is a lovely area to just sit and relax for awhile, and consider that this was once a city of 1000 people with walls surrounding it and 30 towers.

 Grab some lunch at one of the restaurants and then walk over to the Generalife.
 This area of the Alhambra was used by the Moorish rulers as a summer garden retreat with orchards, flower beds, and fountains.
-The lower gardens were originally planted over 600 years ago and were considered to be the closest thing to heaven on earth according to the Quran’s description.
+The lower gardens were originally planted over 600 years ago and were considered to be the closest thing to heaven on earth according to the description in the Quran.

 This was the perfect place to end our time at the Alhambra.
 Although visiting the Alhambra in March meant that it wasn’t very crowded, I do think it would be lovely to visit during the summer season to see the gardens alive with colour!